rsocket/rsocket/Protocol.md

 Upon reception, the stream is terminated by the Responder.

 Upon being sent, the stream is terminated by the Requester.

+REQUEST_FNF are assumed to be best effort and MAY not be processed due to: (1) SETUP rejection, (2) mis-formatting, (3) etc.

 ### Request Stream